-How Many Bell Peppers Per One Plant Produce?
+How Many Red Bell Peppers Per One Plant Produce?
 Maximizing Yield Output

 Bell Peppers Plant in Garden

 Bell peppers are a great addition to any garden.
-They are not only pretty plants, but they also produce lots of fruit.
-How many bell peppers per one plant are produced depends on the variety of bell pepper.
+They are not only pretty plants, but they also produce lots of fruit, making it easier for gardeners to estimate how many peppers each plant can yield.
+How many bell peppers per plant are produced depends on the variety of bell pepper.
 Some bell peppers can produce up to fifty fruits, while others may only produce a few.

 When planting bell peppers, it is important to remember that they need plenty of sunlight and room to grow.
 They should be planted in full sun and spaced at least eighteen inches apart.